severo/observable-to-standalone/3_bundle_js_module_and_deploy/README.md

       ```

   Note that it's exactly the same as the
-  [simplest method](../simplest/README.md): the same .tgz file is downloaded and
+  [default index method](../1_default_index/README.md): the same .tgz file is
-  extracted (in src/tissots-indicatrix/ in that case).
+  downloaded and extracted (in src/tissots-indicatrix/ in that case).

 - Install the Observable runtime module: